 Campaign urges vigilance to protect children from traffic risks

-John Haufiku, Chief Corporate Affairs of the MVA Fund in a statement highlighted that road traffic accidents remain a significant threat to children aged zero to 19, often resulting in severe injuries and fatalities.
+John Haufiku, Chief Corporate Affairs of the MVA Fund in a statement highlighted that road traffic accidents remain a significant threat to children from infants to age 19, often resulting in severe injuries and fatalities.

 “Children are especially vulnerable during night hours, before and after school, weekends, public holidays, and school breaks when they are more likely to be playing outdoors,” Haufiku emphasised.